- Oops!Something went wrong.Please try again later.

 How Growth Rates Impact P/E Ratios

-HollyFrontier saw earnings per share decrease by 26% last year.
+HollyFrontier's earnings per share fell by 26% in the last twelve months.
 But it has grown its earnings per share by 27% per year over the last five years.

 HollyFrontier's Balance Sheet

-HollyFrontier has a P/E of 5.8.
-That's below the average in the US market, which is 13.3.
+HollyFrontier trades on a P/E ratio of 4.9, which is below the US market average of 12.5.
 Since it only carries a modest debt load, it's likely the low expectations implied by the P/E ratio arise from the lack of recent earnings growth.
-What is very clear is that the market has become less pessimistic about HollyFrontier over the last month, with the P/E ratio rising from 4.2 back then to 5.8 today.
-For those who like to invest in turnarounds, that might mean it's time to put the stock on a watchlist, or research it.
-But others might consider the opportunity to have passed.
+What can be absolutely certain is that the market has become more pessimistic about HollyFrontier over the last month, with the P/E ratio falling from 7.1 back then to 4.9 today.
+For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.